fdwyersd/userscripts/README.md

 ### Configuration

 The terms or conditions that trigger the ding can be changed in the script.
+You'll have to edit the URL to your page.

 Review the configuration section near the beginning of the `.user.js` file before installing if you want different trigger words or behavior.